 Data science programs focus on research and analysis, teaching students to convert raw data into useful, actionable information.
 The list below outlines five major skills gained through a data science curriculum.

 - Statistical Analysis

 The cornerstone of data science, statistical analysis is the process of evaluating data to find underlying meaning.
 Students learn to calculate cohesiveness in data, summarize findings, and present information as data sets.
 At advanced levels, learners delve into Bayesian analysis, linear regression, and data classification.

 - Research Design

-- Here, students learn how to plan the analytical research of vast data sets to ensure accuracy and integrity of results.
+Students learn how to ensure the accuracy and integrity of vast data sets.
 This skill focuses on asking the right questions and developing strategies to test the validity of research findings, thereby avoiding misleading or improper conclusions.
-Learners also validate data sources using Digital Object Identifiers and other industry standards.
+Learners also validate data sources using digital object identifiers and other industry standards.

 - Data Mining and Visualization

-- Data mining is the process of identifying new insights and patterns in digital information.
-Students learn to build predictive models using data inputs to develop real-world uses like online marketing campaigns.
+Data mining is the process of identifying new insights and patterns in digital information.
+Students learn to build predictive models using data inputs to develop practical applications, such as online marketing campaigns.
 Due to the sheer size of many data sources, learners also develop methods for representing information and trends visually.

 - Machine Learning